-Tokyo and Basking Ridge, NJ - (April 21, 2025) - Positive topline results from a planned interim analysis of the DESTINY-Breast09 phase 3 trial showed ENHERTU[®] (trastuzumab deruxtecan) in combination with pertuzumab demonstrated a highly statistically significant and clinically meaningful improvement in progression-free survival (PFS) compared to taxane, trastuzumab and pertuzumab (THP) as a first-line treatment for patients with HER2 positive metastatic breast cancer.
+Tokyo and Basking Ridge, NJ - (June 2, 2025) - Positive results from the DESTINY-Breast09 phase 3 trial showed ENHERTU® (trastuzumab deruxtecan) plus pertuzumab demonstrated a highly statistically significant and clinically meaningful improvement in progression-free survival (PFS) compared to taxane, trastuzumab and pertuzumab (THP) as a first-line treatment in patients with HER2 positive metastatic breast cancer.
+Results will be presented today during a special late-breaking oral session (LBA #1008) at the 2025 American Society of Clinical Oncology (#ASCO25) Annual Meeting.